Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

-The stability condition gives a compact, Hausdorff moduli space of treed disks with a universal curve.
-For a given combinatorial type $\Gamma$ denote by ${\M}_\Gamma$ the moduli space of treed disks of combinatorial type $\Gamma$ and $\ol{\M}_d = \cup_\Gamma {\M}_\Gamma $ the union over combinatorial types $\Gamma$ with $d$ incoming semi-infinite edges.
-The moduli space $\ol{\M}_d$ is compact with a universal curve $\ol{\U}_d$ given as the space of isomorphism classes of pairs $[C,z]$ where $C$ is a holomorphic treed disk and $z \in C$ is any point, either in $S$ or $T$.
-Depending on which is the case one has a splitting
+the union over stable types $\Gamma$ with $d$ leaves.
+The moduli space $\ol{\M}_d$ is a compact Hausdorff space which admits locally finite decomposition into smooth submanifolds.
+It admits a universal curve $\ol{\U}_d$, given as the space of isomorphism classes of pairs $[C,z]$ where $C$ is a holomorphic treed disk and $z \in C$ is any point, either in $S$ or $T$.
+The two cases correspond to a splitting